---->

 phenomena shown in experiments to accord with invariant laws of

-self-action for bodies though, unlike Aristotle, only as automatic
+self-action for bodies but, very contrary to Aristotle, only as combined with Democritus Greek-atomist style 'non-free-will-thinking' deterministic automatic

-invariant law responses to emitted signals with no divine
+invariant law responses to his postulated emitted signals or 'effluvia' (involving no pushing, no free-will-thinking and

 acceleration in response to a specific strength and direction of